Millions suffer from daily bloating and digestive discomfort.

 These friendly bugs influence inflammation, mood, nutrient status, and immune health.

-Keeping them happy (or getting them to be happy again) – is a target of many of the protocols I use with clients and is the basis of most of the strategies I share.
+Keeping them happy (or helping them become happy again) is a target of many of the protocols I use with clients and the basis of most of the strategies I share.

-The microbiome is responsible for producing numerous metabolites that the body uses to respond to its environment and function optimally.
+The microbiome produces numerous metabolites that the body uses to respond to its environment and function optimally.

 Individual metabolites from bacteria in the gut are known as “postbiotics”.
 The sum total of these metabolites and postbiotics is referred to as the “metabolome”.